 A revoked key is not capable of authenticating requests.
 It might be a good idea to have a key revoked if you don’t plan to use it in the nearest future.

 Alternatively, you might completely delete the key by clicking the trash bin icon:

 A deleted API key can not be retrieved and can not be used to authenticate requests.
-It is a good idea to delete a key in case it was compromised.
+It is a good idea to delete a key if it may have been compromised.

-Operations initiated through API (initiating withdrawals, placing orders, etc.) don’t require 2FA code nor email confirmations.
+Operations initiated through API (initiating withdrawals, placing orders, etc.) require neither the 2FA code nor an email confirmation.
 API and Secret keys are sufficient to initiate those actions through a programming interface.
 Therefore, it is essential to keep them safe.

-- Never share your API and Secret keys to anyone including HitBTC representatives.
+- Never share your API and Secret keys with anyone, including HitBTC representatives;

 - Always thoroughly check the software you’re planning to use.
 There is always a chance that it has some hidden features or was designed to steal your personal data.